 How Our Thinking About Education Changed

-They decided that schools should prepare their students to be employable in the factories of the burgeoning industrial age.
+They decided that schools should prepare students to be employable in the factories of the burgeoning industrial age.
 To that end, they stripped the curriculum of almost everything except the “Three R’s” – reading, ’riting, and ’rithmetic.

-This is why, for the last two centuries, our students have been almost completely deprived of an education that addresses the other important aspects of their being: their feelings and will power, and the proper training of their minds.
+This is why, for the last two centuries, our students have been almost completely deprived of an education that addresses important aspects of their being: their feelings and will power, and the proper training of their minds.

 What results has this stripped-down educational system achieved?
 I believe it’s fair to say that they have not been attractive:

-- A lack of moral education, which can make susceptible children feel free to commit selfish acts without pangs of conscience, including crime and violence
+A lack of moral education, which can make susceptible children feel free to commit selfish acts without pangs of conscience, including crime and violence

-- Depression, suicide, boredom, and aimlessness
+Depression, suicide, boredom, and aimlessness

-- Failure-consciousness among those less academically gifted
+Failure-consciousness among those less academically gifted

-- Tremendous, oppressive pressure on every child to excel academically – a pressure that can reach completely unrealistic, unsustainable levels for the gifted and the less gifted alike, and that can lead to serious, health-destroying stress and chronic depression
+Tremendous, oppressive pressure on every child to excel academically – a pressure that can reach completely unrealistic, unsustainable levels for the gifted and the less gifted alike, and that can lead to serious, health-destroying stress and chronic depression

 Many parents today have begun to awaken to the need to fix our educational system.
 Organizations have sprung up to help them in this endeavor.
 Yet everywhere, well-meaning parents, educators, and reformers are still groping for answers.

 Instead, the reformers have, in large part, tried to re-invent the wheel.
-They’ve spun fine-sounding theories that they haven’t actually tested.
+They’ve spun fine-sounding theories that haven’t actually been tested.
 Some schools simply “fake it.”
-Hoping to ride the bandwagon of school reform, they spout nice-sounding words and phrases like “joyful education,” “well-rounded curriculum,” and “educating the whole child.”
-But when we look at their actual practices we find that they are delivering the same old pressure-cooker education that yields one-sided results at the expense of the child’s well-being and overall development, not to mention the health- and happiness-destroying effects of years of unrelenting stress on their bodies, hearts, minds, and souls.
+Hoping to ride the bandwagon of school reform, they spout nice-sounding phrases like “joyful education,” “well-rounded curriculum,” and “educating the whole child.”
+But when we look at their actual classroom practices we find that they are delivering the same old pressure-cooker education that yields one-sided results at the expense of the child’s well-being and overall development, not to mention the health- and happiness-destroying effects of years of unrelenting stress on their bodies, hearts, minds, and souls.